transitiverobotics/transact/README.md

 We believe that robotics companies face a [make-vs-buy dilemma](https://transitiverobotics.com/blog/make-vs-buy/) and our mission is to solve this by offering a middle-ground: making it easy for them to build their own fleet management system that perfectly meets their needs.

+In the standard configuration it embeds several capabilities:
+- Remote Teleop, to control your robot with low-latency video from anywhere in the world,
+- Terminal, for web-based shell access,
+- Configuration Management, for editing config files on your fleet hierarchically (with fleet defaults and robot specific overwrites), and
+- Health Monitoring, for monitoring device diagnostics and aggregated fleet diagnostics.

 ## Setup